 Grants & Applications

 Annually, the Catholic Foundation offers a competitive granting process that makes awards from our field of interest granting funds.
 Anyone can support these funds to benefit their communities today and for future generations.
+As a community foundation, we strive to make the granting process as open and clear as possible and empowering local parishes, schools, and ministries making the most impact in our neighborhoods.

 Empowering Social Outreach